-The model designation '2008' is shared by a Peugeot production hatch that's now in its second iteration.
-We've had a play in the mud in both models and we reckon that soft-roader buyers should have a good look at the 2008.
+The model designation ‘2008’ was shared by a Peugeot production hatch that was in its second iteration.
+We had a play in the mud in both models and we reckon that soft-roader buyers should have a good look at the 2008.

 Battle conditions comparison

 The relative abilities of 2WD or 4WD four-seat vehicles were compared in the European battlefields of World War II.
 The Germans had the 2WD Kubelwagen and the Americans had the Jeep.

 The Kubelwagen was a derivative of the rear-wheel-drive VW ‘Beetle’, with an open, lightweight body and 19-inch wheels, and the Jeep was a purpose-designed